Download our FREE smartphone app today!

 Q: What makes HGABR special?

 At Harris Girls’ Academy Bromley, we aim to ensure that every student is inspired and supported to achieve her personal best in a creative and enterprising culture where learning comes first.
-Through the development of our learning ethos of CORE, we encourage the girls to become Committed, Optimistic, Resilient and Enterprising.
+Through the development of our learning ethos of CORE, we encourage the girls to become Committed, Optimistic, Resilient and Empathy.

 We believe that every girl can and should achieve their full potential, and our commitment is one of ensuring our students develop a love of learning, a passion for enquiry and enterprise and a dedication to being the best that they can be.